amzoss/folio_reporting_project_extracted_derived_tables/README.md

    4.1.
 Install Python on your system.

    4.2.
-Install the Python package "psycopg2" on your system.
+Install the Python modules on your system.

    4.3.
-Open the Python file and fill out your login credentials.
+Login credentials

+      4.3.1.
+There are two versions of the script.
+If you want to use login credentials in plain text, then please use data_pipeline.py.
+Enter the login credentials in the script there.
+Then please continue with point 4.4.

+      4.3.2.
+If you need encrypted login credentials, please use data_pipeline_sec.py and key_generator.py.
+Use key_generator.py to create a key and an encrypted file with the login credentials.
+(Description not yet complete.)

    4.4.
 Run the Python script.

 5. The generated HTML pages with the documentation have been created in the "Output" directory.